A very interesting study,

 These parameters have different weights, some are non-negotiable and some come into play when the location i.e. the country choice has to be made

 - Admission Criteria: The bare-minimum expectations set by the university/college to filter out the student pool, no longer has the same importance as it used to 10 years ago.
 Students look at the previous year cutoffs and analyze their chances of getting shortlisted.

 - Courses and Subjects Offered: There has to be a course/subject match-up between the students’ aspirations and the courses that universities offer.

-- Location: Most students give significant importance to location as they either want to live in a certain part of the country, or because of financial constraints.
-It’s interesting to note that, the choice of location is one of the major factors that causes Student-Parent conflicts in terms of college choices.
+- Location: Most students give significant importance to location as they either want to live in a certain part of the country or because of financial constraints.
+It’s interesting to note that, the choice of location is one of the major factors that cause Student-Parent conflicts in terms of college choices.

 - For example, in the USA students choose –

 - East Coast – Michigan, Massachusetts, New York.

 - West Coast – California, Indiana and Los Angeles.